1. InterModel Vigorish (IMV): A novel approach for quantifying predictive accuracy with binary outcomes

 With Ben Domingue, Jessica Faul, Jeremy Freese, Klint Kanopka, Alexandros Rigos, Ben Stenhaug and Ajay Tripathi.
 Working paper available here, code library available here.

-Abstract: Understanding the ‘fit’ of models meant to predict binary outcomes has been a long-standing problem.
-We propose a novel metric—the InterModel Vigorish (IMV)—for quantifying the change in accuracy between two predictive systems in the case of a binary outcome.
-The IMV is based on an analogy to well-characterized physical systems with tractable probabilities, weighted coins.
-The IMV is always a statement about the change in fit relative to some baseline (which can simply be the prevalence) whereas other metrics (e.g., AUC) are stand-alone measures that need to be further manipulated to yield indices related to differences in fit across models.
-Moreover, the IMV’s value is consistently interpretable independently of the baseline prediction or prevalence.
-We illustrate the properties of this metric in simulations and its value in empirical applications related to health, political affiliation, and item responses.
-We also reconsider results from the recent Fragile Families Challenge using the IMV metric.
+Abstract: Understanding the ``fit’’ of models designed to predict binary outcomes has been a long-standing problem across the social sciences.
+We propose a flexible, portable, and intuitive metric for quantifying the change in accuracy between two predictive systems in the case of a binary outcome: the InterModel Vigorish (IMV).
+The IMV is based on an analogy to weighted coins, well-characterized physical systems with tractable probabilities.
+The IMV is always a statement about the change in fit relative to some baseline model—which can be as simple as the prevalence—whereas other metrics are stand-alone measures that need to be further manipulated to yield indices related to differences in fit across models.
+Moreover, the IMV is consistently interpretable independent of baseline prevalence.
+We contrast this metric with alternatives in numerous simulations.
+The IMV is more sensitive to estimation error than many alternatives and also shows distinctive sensitivity to prevalence.
+We showcase its flexibility across high-profile examples spanning the social sciences.
+The IMV allows for precise answers to questions about changes in model fit in a variety of settings in a manner that will be useful for furthering research and the understanding of social outcomes.

 With Aaron Reeves, Felix Tropf and Darryl Lundy.
 Working paper coming soon!